Austin-Elguea/Paint-GUI/IDEAS.md

 - Inserting images from computer files

-- Allow users to change font of text
+- Allow users to change font of text.

 - General color picker..
 Instead of the color array add color buttons down the side or something.